cblbr/LolAnalytics/README.md

 # ShouldWeSurrender15

-The goal of this project is to create a model to predict probability of winning in the game of League of legends given the state of the game after 10 minutes.
-It was inspired by [OpenAi 5](https://openai.com/projects/five/) bots who calculate the probability of winning against the professional DoTa2 players during the match.
+The goal of this project is to create a model to predict probability of winning in the game of League of legends given the state after 10 minutes.
+It was inspired by [OpenAi 5](https://openai.com/projects/five/) bots which calculate the probability of winning against the professional DoTa2 players during the match.

 ## Overview